jka6502/sokkit/README.md

 var plugins = sokkit.load();
 ```

-Or call it asynchronously, by supplying a callback:
+Or call it *asynchronously*, by supplying a callback:

 ``` JS
 sokkit.load(function(error, plugins) {